mauro-j-sanchirico/machine-learning-project-guidelines/README.md

 ### 5.3.
 Technical Communication Anti-Patterns

 ### 5.4.
 Software Anti-Patterns

+#### Anti-pattern: DO NOT comment every line of code.

+Commenting every line of code can be helpful in student examples.
+It is also a popular style used by generative AI models since the comments help users see the generative AI model's reasoning.
+In production code, however, commenting every line distracts readers from the code itself, which should be self-documenting if it is well written with well-named variables and function.
+Do not push code with every line commented to production.
+Write self-documenting code and add comments deliberately to explain lines that are surprising.

 #### Anti-pattern: DO NOT Assume C++ will make Inference Faster or More Memory Efficient by Default.